fritzy/ape-ecs/docs/Component.md

 {
   type: 'Position', // Component Type
   id: 'hi-there', // optional, unique id, auto generated if not provided
-  lookup: 'position', // optional, if set you can access the component by this value from the Entity instance
+  key: 'position', // optional, if set you can access the component by this value from the Entity instance
-  // see below for more on lookups
+  // see below for more on keys
   x: 34, // set the initial value of any property defined when registered
   y: 3 // another property that you previously defined
   // you don't have to assign values to all of your properties